 For example some wood stain options these days are Pre-Conditioner, stain paint, or just your regular stain.
 They all include fumes which are not good for you to inhale.

 Additionally, what if your application method is not brushing or wiping with a rag but using a sprayer.
 Using a sprayer will definitely introduce the fumes from the stain into the air around you which you could potentially inhale.
 The general rule is if you question it even a little you will want to research the product and use a respirator.

 If you have a beard and are a woodworker you there are a few other considerations you will need to think about while choosing the best dust mask for your wood shop.
 Of course, the primary concern is whether or not the dust mask would be effective.

 If you have a short beard this may not be as much of a concern indifference to having a thick beard.
 The type of dust mask you consider will need to be effective from two perspectives.

 Coverage of your face with a thick beard might be challenging.
 As you look through the products be sure to look at the sizes which are available.
-Generally a bigger size will benefit you the most.
-However, if you want the a total solution and not have to worry about the smaller dust masks you can chose a full face type of respirator with a pull down on the bottom.
+Generally, bigger size will benefit you the most.
+However, if you want the total solution and do not have to worry about the smaller dust masks you can choose a full-face type of respirator with a pull-down on the bottom.